The Best Armorers Wrenches

 This Magpul AR-15 tool is solid steel and has a lot to like, starting with an exceptional phosphate finish that makes it easier to grip even if you have a sweaty hand.
 It’s perfect for engaging with most AR-15 and M16 bolts, including stock and pin-style barrel nuts when swapping out the barrel or AR-15 upper.

-It can install and remove rifle receiver extensions, carbine castle nuts, and much more.
+It can install and remove rifle receiver extensions, includes a castle nut wrench, spanner, and much more.

-It is a little pricier compared to several of the other options on this list, but we think the excellent design and overall durability make it a solid choice for most.
+It is a little pricier compared to several of the other options on this list, but I think the excellent design and overall durability make it a solid choice for most.

 - Made of excellent steel construction